 Students must attend all classes either in person or through Zoom.
-Instructional hours for this course are 11⁄2 hrs five days a week for a total of 7.5hrs/week.
-It is expected that students will need to apply approximately 2 hours/day homework.
+Instructional hours for this course is 11⁄2 hrs five days a week for a total of 7.5 hrs/week.
+It is expected that students will need to apply approximately 2 hours per day of homework.
 It is important to note that the time required for successful course completion will vary by individual.